DO YOU WANT TO WOW YOUR BRAND-NEW COACHING CLIENTS WITH AN OUTSTANDING WELCOME PACK? THEN YOU'RE IN THE RIGHT PLACE.

 …what you need to keep in mind when you’re “finalising” your greeting package.

-Ever felt that way?
-Yes?
-Your coaching clients get this feeling too, most likely within the hour or day after giving you their credit card details.
+Your coaching clients get this feeling too.
+Most likely within the hour or day after giving you their credit card details.

 Provide guidance and give your clients tips on how to get the most out of your time together.

 Letting your clients know that they’re in good hands and that you care about them and their results is crucial.

-Take them by the hand and give them an overview of the journey ahead: the timeline, the methods, the milestones, the process, what can they expect, and also what can they contribute to making this experience unforgettable.
+Take them by the hand and give them an overview of the journey ahead: the timeline, the methods, the milestones, the process, what they can expect, and also what they can contribute to making this transformational experience unforgettable.

 You’ve already sold your coaching program to them, so there is no need to tell them over and over again how great you are, where they should connect with you, how they can join your free group or which masterclass they should sign up for.

 The selling is over.
 Focus your marketing on giving them the best onboarding and coaching experience possible.
 If you feel the urge to include a short bio, go for it, but don’t overdo it.
 Be humble.